shashwatjolly/Raseed/README.md

 * Profile section shows the details of current user.
 In the profile section, the details - Phone, Spendings, Earnings and Rewards are regularly updated.
 At present, the rest of the details are hardcoded and fixed.
 * Offers section will show the offers provided by various companies.
 At present, this section is hardcoded and will be updated in future.
+* Once closed, the user is required to login again by providing credentials.

 *For every transaction, the receipt of payment/bill is provided immediately and e-mailed to e-mail address provided by the user*